Plan of Study

 You should plan to major in a discipline that excites you and for which you have the most aptitude, understanding that you will need to take one or two courses each semester that are prerequisites for admission to your health professions school of interest.

-- Plan to attend our fall director's meeting (September), where you will hear from pre-medicine faculty and staff; faculty and staff from the Health and Human Values Department; directors of the Center for Civic Engagement and the Dean Rusk International Studies Program; officers of pre-health professional societies; and local physicians, among others.
+- Plan to attend our fall director's meeting (September), where you will hear from premedicine faculty and staff; faculty and staff from the Public Health Department; directors of the Center for Civic Engagement and the Dean Rusk International Studies Program; officers of prehealth professional societies; Betty and B. Frank Matthews II ’49 Center for Career Development (Matthews Center), and local physicians, among others.

 While the specifics of your plan may vary, the following is an overview of your four-year course of study.